sylvainvillet/astro-catalog/README.md

 - Adds a **title** and **progress counter** if it's not completed yet
 - Draws **labels** on images and placeholders for missing ones
 - Adjustable **padding** around the mosaic
-- Saves as JPEG (default) or PNG
+- Saves as JPEG (default), PNG or TIF

 ---

 ## Example

-Here’s an in-progress example:
+Here’s a couple of in-progress examples:

 ![Messier](messier_mosaic.jpg)
 ![Caldwell](caldwell_mosaic.jpg)